DestineeAdams/semiiNeoCity/README.md

 # semiiNeoCity

-My Neocities website is where I post blogs, art, helpful resources, and express my creativity.
+A static site made with Astro where I blog, share resources, and post art.
+Designed to feel personal and expressive, featuring a custom font made with Calligraphr.

 **Link to project:** https://semii.neocities.org/